naveen-hub79/Boardgame/cicd.md

     agent any

-    // Define the tools needed for the pipeline. tools {
+    // Define the tools needed for the pipeline.
+    // these tools jdk, maven , sonar-scanner need to be installed in manage jenkins->tools after installing their required plugins
+    // the required plugins fro jdk, maven  and sonar-scanner are
+    // 1.
+Eclipse Temurin Installer
+    // 2.
+Pipeline Maven Integration
+    // 3. maven integration
+    // 4.
+SonarQube Scanner

+    tools {
         // Use JDK 17 for this pipeline. jdk 'jdk17'
         // Use Maven 3 for this pipeline. maven 'maven3'
     }

-    environment {
+    // sonar-scanner tool used as part of environment and sonar server need to be configured in manage jenkins->systems along with url and credentials environment {
         // Define the environment variable for the SonarQube scanner home directory.
         SCANNER_HOME = tool 'sonar-scanner'